 An examination of the problems involved in interpreting literature of ages other than our own.
-By identifying the preconceptions of historical periods from the middle ages to the present moment, students assess how these preconceptions affect interpretation.
-Note: Students who have received credit for either but not both English 150 or English 151 may take either but not both ENGL 1170 or ENGL 1171 for credit.
-Students who have received credit for ENGL 1155 may not take this course for credit.
+By identifying the preconceptions of historical periods from the Middle Ages to the present moment, students assess how these preconceptions affect interpretation.
+It is recommended that students take ENGL 1170 before ENGL 1171.
+Note: Students who have received credit for ENGL 1155 may not take this course for credit.
 This course may not be counted toward the minor in Writing.